EvanPurkhiser/Clocker/documents/abstract.md

 out" for a period of time, allowing the user to record a description of the work done.
 The user can then generate a PDF invoice from the time entires, simplifying workflow and reducing overhead.
 The application is written in Ruby using the Ruby on Rails framework.
-The primary goal of this project is to not only create something that is useful, but also to become familiar with the Ruby language and the RoR framework.